minisule/react-docgen/README.md

 Install the module with yarn or npm:

 ```
-yarn add react-docgen --dev
+yarn add react-docgen-framer-extension --dev
 ```

 ```
-npm install --save-dev react-docgen
+npm install --save-dev react-docgen-framer-extension
 ```

 ## CLI

-Installing the module adds a `react-docgen` executable which allows you to convert a single file, multiple files or an input stream.
+Installing the module adds a `react-docgen-framer-extension` executable which allows you to convert a single file, multiple files or an input stream.
 We are trying to make the executable as versatile as possible so that it can be integrated into many workflows.